seanburlington/bridportseakayak/content/join-in.md

 ---

-A sit on top may also be a good choice - the main benefit is that you can get back on board after a capsize and paddle away.
+A sit on top is also be a good choice - the main benefit is that you can get back on board after a capsize and paddle away - I paddled one for years and still do sometimes.

 ![Sit on Top Kayak](/images/sit-on-top.jpg)

 Sit on tops are generally slower/harder to paddle than sea kayaks and are more affected by wind and wave.

 Some sit on tops are too short to be used on the sea by beginners (shorter boats slower and turn more easily).

+If you want to go fishing, or muck about with kids - they offer a stable platform.
+If you might go out alone it's much quicker to learn how to "self rescue" a sit on top than a sit in.

+There are far more sit on top kayaks than sit ins for these reasons.

 ## Unsuitable boats